1n1/op/WORKFLOW.md

 Nothing stops you to modify the ```notify_run``` function, to do whatever you need to do with the information in the log, or to trigger your own commands.

-## Examples

-You can browse [the op-examples](https://github.com/1n1/op-examples) to get a feeling on howto use this tool.

-You can take a look for example ops, and example requests there, and of course, reuse them as dessired.

 Happy operations!